AdrienTheDon/Evolutionary-structural-optimisation-algorithm/README.md

 This writes timing information to `eso_profile.prof` which can be inspected later with tools such as `pstats`.

+During execution, each iteration is also saved as an image in a subdirectory of `Pictures`.
+The directory name includes the conductivity ratio, filling ratio and image size so it can easily be used to build a GIF afterwards.

 ## Test case
 ![test case](/Pictures/Test_case.png)